petergridge/Irrigation-V5/README.md

 ### V5.0.4
 * Fix bug introduced with reset/uninstall
 ### V5.0.3
-* Create selction list helper for frequency if one is not defined
+* Create selection list helper for frequency if one is not defined
 * Add config option to reset/uninstall created helpers
 ### 5.0.2
 * Update Event model now *irrigation_event* event with *action* of 'zone_turned_on'.
 ### 5.0.1
 * Implement zone_turned_on event to allow custom triggering of other automations if required
 * Bug fixed where get_last_state is None
 ### 5.0.0
 * Essentially the same functionality as version 4
 * Major redevelopment of the configuration
-* auto create helper entities that do not require intervention.
+* Auto create helper entities that do not require intervention.
 All input_boolean, input_text, input_number, input_datetime are now created automatically if required.
-* When optional funtionality requires a helper only the friendly name is required to trigger the creation of the object.
+* When optional functionality requires a helper only the friendly name is required to trigger the creation of the object.
-* Requires Irrigration Custom Card V5.0.0
+* Requires Irrigation Custom Card V5.0.0